 Clarinet articulation requires a good embouchure and air support both creating good tone quality.
 It also requires a delicate motion of the tip of the tongue lightly stroking just below the tip of the reed.
 The good air support is key to the energy behind the tongue and drives the motion of the light, stroking technique.
 Once this is understood, maintenance is required to create and grow an even and fast articulation.

-Achieving an even, rhythmical, well coordinated clarinet articulation starts slowly with careful use of the metronome.Flight of the Bumblebee
+Achieving an even, rhythmical, well coordinated clarinet articulation starts slowly with careful use of the metronome.Clarinet Exercises.

 1. Crawl before you walk – learn how to start the sound correctly, then rearticulate on quarter notes on a single pitch like first line E on the music staff.
 Learn LEGATO (smooth and connected) articulation primarily at this point.